|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITV.|

 Out of the corner of her eye, Stadi noticed Anil biting her lip.
 She knows something, the XO thought.
 “Dr. Anil?”

 The physician sighed.
-“I could not say anything for certain, but based on her behavior, I’d say that despite being ninety-one years old, Sanai still harbors some ill feeling towards her parents—and Starfleet by association—for being more dedicated to their careers than to her.
+“I could not say anything for certain, but based on her behavior, and what I know of her, I’d say that despite being ninety-one years old, Sanai still harbors some ill feeling towards her parents—and Starfleet by association—for being more dedicated to their careers than to her.
 They were both in the service and she was left on Vulcan to be raised by her Human grandmother.”

 “Ah.
 That would be the bad she mentioned,” said Stadi.
 “It’s an unfortunate truth that military service can and does lead to familial estrangement—apparently, even among Vulcans.”